 Saint Thomas More, a canonized martyr of the Catholic Church, was an incredibly devout and intelligent man who went from being King Henry VIII's Lord Chancellor to being executed by the very same king.
 Though he was a pious man, he was not above a little dirty language when it came to Martin Luther, the German Protestant who was a serious threat to the Catholic Church.
 In response to Luther's religious views, More wrote to Luther.

 In it, More called Luther a "sh*t-pool" and a liar, and the philosopher also threatened to throw all the "muck and sh*t which your damnable rottenness has vomited up" back into Luther's mouth.see more on Thomas More

 Martin Luther was a German theologist and monk who became a leader of the Protestant Reformation in Europe after nailing his Ninety-Five Thesis to the door of the Castle Church in Wittenburg.
 The founder of Lutheranism, he is one of the most influential theologists of the Western world, but he could not possibly have had a dirtier mouth.

 Some of his more risqué quotes include: "I am ripe sh*t, so is the world a great wide [butt]hole; eventually we will part," and "Dear Devil [...]
 I have sh*t in my pants and breeches; hang them on your neck and wipe your mouth with them."

 Also Rankedsee more on Martin Luther

-While Wolfgang Amadeus Mozart, an 18th Century classical prodigy, was probably not the only composer with an extremely immature sense of humor, his is probably the most well-documented.
-In fact, he composed a score for six voices entitled "Lech Mich Im Arsch," which translates to "lick my ass."
-He also sent extremely inappropriate letters to his family, including one wherein he told his sister that he wanted to "shit on her nose."
+While Wolfgang Amadeus Mozart, an 18th Century classical prodigy, was probably not the only composer with an extremely cheeky sense of humor, his is probably the most well-documented.
+In fact, he composed a score for six voices entitled "Leck Mich Im Arsch," which translates to "lick my [butt]."